TERADA-DANTE/Inferno/Readme.md

 1. Clone this respository
 2. Make `config.json` in root(Please refer to the .gitignore)
 3. npm install
-4. Deploy(I would recommend Amazon AWS but heroku is also fine)
+4. Deploy(Ubuntu Server 20.04 LTS (HVM), SSD Volume Type / Heroku is also fine)
 5. Be Groovy with Inferno ❤

 # Commands